 Some datasources may not be initialized until after network has been brought up.
-In this case, cloud-init will attempt to bring up the interfaces specified by the datasource metadata.
+In this case, cloud-init will attempt to bring up the interfaces specified by the datasource metadata using a network activator discovered by cloudinit.net.activators.select activators.